Sravanthi-cb/FEND-Matching-Game/README.md

 1. When user clicks on the card and click on another card if matching found card flips open.
 2. If the matching card not found the card flips down.
-3. Once the game is done congratulatory message is shown using modal contains
+3. Once the game is done congratulatory message is shown using modal contains.
  - Numbers of moves
  - Time taken
  - Star rating